David Wippel

 Open source is generally more secure compared to closed software for a few reasons.
 These are the ones we find predominant:

 Are you thinking about making the switch to an open source tech stack or integrating an open source solution but don't have the skills in-house?
-Drop our CEO David a line and let's chat about your needs at david@trigodev.com.
+Drop our CEO Christian a line and let's chat about your needs at hello@trigodev.com.